Nima-Fr/TryHackMe/Simple_CTF/README.md

 221 Goodbye.
 ~~~

-The file is a note for user `mitch` and the sender is complaining about mitch's weak password.
+The file is a note for user `mitch` and the sender is complaining about mitch's weak password:

 ~~~
 ┌──(user㉿Y0B01)-[~/…/walkthroughs/thm/Simple_CTF/files]